 One of the reasons why it wasn't excessively difficult for me to pump for 8 months was because I lost weight.
 In fact, I was down to my pre-pregnant weight within a month or so of having my son.
 And I wasn't restricting my calories.

 When you breastfeed, you use 500-1000 calories extra every day.
 If you are exclusively breastfeeding, the number is closer to 1000.
 This is compared to increased needs of 300 calories while pregnant.
+How's that for some benefits of breastmilk?

 Risk of Postpartum Depression is Reduced

 Two hormones are involved in the “letting down” process in response to your baby suckling.
-These two hormones are Oxytocin and Prolactin.
-Both hormones have a positive effect on mood.
+These two hormones are Oxytocin and Oxytocin Both hormones have a positive effect on mood.
 And Prolactin is the hormone that inhibits pregnancy.

 Birth Control/Delay of Menstruation